keep-starknet-strange/nori/README.md

 ## Adding Backend SSL Certificates in Docker

 The Docker image runs on Alpine Linux.
 If you get SSL errors when connecting to a backend within Docker, you may need to add additional certificates to Alpine's certificate store.
 To do this, bind mount the certificate bundle into a file in `/usr/local/share/ca-certificates`.
-The `entrypoint.sh` script will then update the store with whatever is in the `ca-certificates` directory prior to starting `starknet-proxyd`.
+The `entrypoint.sh` script will then update the store with whatever is in the `ca-certificates` directory prior to starting `nori`.